-According to a 2018 study from the Fundraising Effectiveness Project, which summarized data from 13,601 nonprofit organizations, donor retention rates have been below 50% for the past ten years.
+According to the Fundraising Effectiveness Project’s 2022 report, donor retention fell 3.5% year-over-year.
+Retention is also down across all donor sizes, from those who donate less than $100 to those donating more than $50,000.
 In other words, any donor you acquire is more likely to float away a year after their first donation than they are to stick around.

 Nutshell is all about building better relationships with people.

-Using Nutshell, you can log communications from your computer, or from your phone if you’re at an event.
-You can even scan a donor’s business card, and they’ll be added into the CRM as a new contact instantly.
+Using Nutshell, you can log communications from your computer or from your phone if you’re at an event.
+You can even scan a donor’s business card, and they’ll be added to the CRM as a new contact instantly.
 That way, you’ll never lose track of a potential donor again.

 Like any modern CRM, Nutshell allows you to store all your contact details, call notes, and email conversations in one place—from your first interactions with a potential donor to the confirmation of their first payment—so that everyone in your organization can quickly access them whenever they need to.

-What really sets Nutshell apart are its automations, which take the grunt-work out of nurturing donors.
+What really sets Nutshell apart is its automation, which takes the grunt work out of nurturing donors.
 Notably, the full-featured Nutshell Pro tier allows your team to build and deploy email sequences that roll out to a potential donor until they respond, and the sales automation suite ensures that your team always gives their leads (potential donors, in this case) the right attention at the right time.

-Price: Starting at $19 per user / month for Nutshell Starter, and $35 per user per month for Nutshell Pro; all Nutshell subscriptions include unlimited contacts and free technical support
+Nutshell pricing options start at $16 per user per month for Nutshell Foundation and $42 per user per month for Nutshell Pro; all Nutshell subscriptions include unlimited contacts and free technical support.

-Salesforce has built a Nonprofit Cloud specifically to cater to non-profits.
-It provides non-profits a complete, 360-degree view of every part of their organization’s work.
+Salesforce has built a Nonprofit Cloud specifically to cater to nonprofits.
+Using Salesforce as a fundraising CRM provides organizations with a complete, 360-degree view of every part of their work.

 The Nonprofit Cloud also has tools dedicated to advancing donors.
 The platform allows organizations to manage memorial gifts and in-kind gifts to nurture donor relationships in a more meaningful way, without it being robotic.